I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The High Cost of Junk Food

-One of the major negative effects of junk food is that it frequently leads to obesity; and obesity is widespread and very costly.
-The National Health and Nutrition Examination Survey 2013–2014 gives us these numbers for Americans:
+One of the major negative effects of junk food is that it frequently leads to obesity, which is both widespread and very costly.
+The National Health and Nutrition Examination Survey (2017–18) gives us these numbers for Americans:

 Arthur Pigou (1877–1959) was an English economist whose work gave rise to so-called “sin taxes.”
 The Concise Encyclopedia of Economics notes that Pigou “developed Alfred Marshall’s concept of externalities, costs imposed or benefits conferred on others that are not taken into account by the person taking the action.”